 Crystallisation allows the 3D structure of macromolecules to be revealed through X-ray diffraction.
-Some molecules form crystals easily, others require more sophisticated techniques to generate the repeating structures necessary for analysis.
 Instruct offer a fully automated crystallisation pipeline to achieve high-throughput with short crystallisation plate processing times, high reproducibility, and increased efficiency of the screening process.

 Diffraction of single biological molecules is extremely weak so amplification is required if X-ray diffraction from conventional sources is used.
 This amplification can be achieved when three dimensional arrays of periodically repeated molecules, commonly called crystals, irradiated instead.
 The total scattering then becomes proportionally stronger with the increasing number of repeating unit cells.

 Crystallising the protein molecule is thus a crucial step during the course of X-ray structure determination.
 Many attempts to ease the process using theoretical approaches have not been very helpful in practice; protein crystallisation is still a matter of trial and error and some practitioners consider protein crystallisation more of an art than a science.
 Over the last decade, structural biologists sought to overcome the bottleneck of growing well-diffracting protein crystals consistently for structure determination by putting the crystallisation process onto a more systematic and rational base, and by automating crystallisation and optimisation of screening conditions.

 In the past crystallisation screening tended to consume large amounts of sample and time.
 However, this task has been notably advanced in the last years by the introduction of automated crystallisation systems.
 These systems can produce large numbers of experiments in parallel, but more importantly, they contribute to increase the efficiency of the screening process by reducing significantly the size of each individual experiment.
 It is possible to carry out extensive crystallisation screening experiments even when samples are available in very limited amounts.
 Projects that were traditionally considered to be beyond the reach of the crystallography technique, like those involving protein production in mammalian cell expression systems or the study of large multi-protein complexes, are accessible today.